codenjoyme/mcpyrex-dotnet/tools/lng_jira/case/jira-pdf-processing.demo.agent.md

 - When a request mentions a Jira ticket (by ID, URL, or reference), automatically process PDF attachments to extract and upload images back to the ticket.
 - Use the `work` folder for temporary files and processing artifacts.
 - Required environment variables: `JIRA_URL`, `JIRA_AUTH` (Bearer token) in `.env` file.
 - Please skip optional `.env` when using jira tools - it will be loaded automatically.
+Please don't copy `.env` file to other place.
 - Everytime print link to the ticket.

 ## Processing steps